Board of Directors

 The SPI Secretariat is in charge of the implementation of the SPI activities and tasks.
 The Secretariat is currently located on the premises of the EPFL in Lausanne.

-In 2019, SPI has spent approximately CHF 450’000.- towards science support funding made available to the community through open calls.
-Additionally, 115’000.- CHF have been spent on outreach activities/conferences and data valorisation.
+In 2019, SPI has spent approximately 450’000.- CHF towards science support funding made available to the community through open calls.
+Additionally, 115’000.- CHF have been spent on outreach activities/conferences and data management.